fellipetenorio/blockchainnd-restfulapi/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+There is a file *postman/Blockchain Dev.postman_collection.json* to import in the [Postman](https://www.getpostman.com/) (a client to make HTTP request easily) with the requests.

 ### Prerequisites

 You will need the npm to run the project.
 Check this [link](https://nodejs.org/en/download/) to install Node in you plataform.